 6. They start acting like a control freak

-You get no more breathing space and it means your relationship is in dire need of help.
-Yes, it is possible that your partner is a victim of circumstances, which can become the underlying reasons for jealousy in relationships.
+If you get no breathing space, it means your relationship is in dire need of help.
+Yes, it is possible that your partner is a victim of circumstances, which can become the underlying reason for jealousy in relationships.
 However, acknowledging this does not make dealing with a control freak any easier.

 7. The incessant mistrust